mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

   default value by right-clicking that control.
 * **Mouse Drag**: Click on a knob or fader, hold the left mouse button and move your cursor to change the value of the control.
-Use mouse drag to drop tracks from the file list to the decks, crates, playlists etc.
+Use mouse drag to drop tracks from the file list to the decks, crates, playlists, etc.
 * **Mouse Wheel**: Just like Mouse Drag, you can change knob and fader values by placing the cursor over the control and moving the mouse wheel.

 .. hint::  If you hover with the mouse over a control (e.g the crossfader) in
            the Mixxx user interface, the tooltip lists the left- and right-click action respectively.

+.. hint::  On a Macbook or a computer with a touchpad that lacks mouse buttons,
+           a two-finger click gesture is often treated as a right click.

 .. seealso:: Using the Mouse drag/wheel on the waveforms you can adjust zoom and
              playback rate of the tracks.
 For more informations, go to